keon/awesome-bits/README.md

 XOR by backtick/chr(96)/binary('1100000')/hex('60') => (x ^ '`')
 eg. ('d' ^ '`') => 4 ; ('x' ^ '`') => 24
 ```
+Note: using anything other than the English letters will produce garbage results

 ## Miscellaneous